PCRE2Project/pcre2/meson/README.md

    and platform output names unambiguous.
 2. The minimum remains Meson 1.3 because the implementation does not require a newer API.
 Development validation currently uses Meson 1.7.
-3. Optional zlib, bzip2, readline, and editline switches are Meson `feature` options, so `auto` retains CMake's enable-when-found behavior.
+3. Optional JIT, zlib, bzip2, readline, and editline switches are Meson `feature` options.
+Static-library PIC uses Meson's built-in `b_staticpic` option, including its default of `true`.
 Bzip2 lookup falls back from pkg-config to CMake's `BZip2` package because some systems, including the validated Ubuntu environment, do not provide a bzip2 `.pc` file.
 An explicitly disabled option performs neither lookup.
 4. Meson has no equivalent of CMake's `install(EXPORT)`.
 The build generates target declarations and release artifact properties explicitly, while taking static and shared basenames from the actual Meson targets to avoid